 Venu and Pavithra talked for about half-an-hour and parted.
 A week later, on a Friday, in the presence of a few close friends and relatives they were married in a quiet temple ceremony.
 Altogether they numbered less than twenty.
 As it was a second marriage for both of them they wanted no celebrations.

 Tears came to Pavithra’s eyes, as she could not help but think of the auspicious moment of her wedding with Anand.
 She was then clad in a bright red Kancheepuram silk sari, with a thick zari border and sandal paste on her forehead, decorated by heavy ornaments and lead by friends and relatives.
-She came and stood bashfully as a shy bride before her sweet heart, in the Krishna temple with her head turned down, flushing with the joy of having satisfied her greatest desire, which she was nursing for the past two years.
+She came and stood bashfully as a shy bride before her sweet heart, in the Shiva temple with her head turned down, flushing with the joy of having satisfied her greatest desire, which she was nursing for the past two years.
 The jokes and comments of their friends and relatives had caused ripples of happy laughter.

 Today, as she followed Venu after their marriage, holding her daughter’s hand, there were still traces of fear on her face, but there was the extreme joy of fulfillment in her father’s eyes.
 From the temple they went straight to Venu’s house where his old mother was standing to welcome them.
 She was very sweet and affectionate.
 For a moment, Pavithra found her own mother in her, who would have been somewhat like this had she lived.